 Germany have not had a winner since Matthias Sammer in 1996, but Gerd Muller, Franz Beckenbauer, Karl-Heinz Rummenigge (twice) and Lothar Matthaus have also lifted the trophy.

-For Netherlands, Johan Cruyff, Marco van Basten (both three times each) and Ruud Gullit have lifted the Ballon d'Or.
+For Netherlands, Johan Cruyff, Van Basten (both three times each) Gullit have lifted the Ballon d'Or.

 England's winners are: Stanley Matthews (winner of the first-ever prize in 1956), Bobby Charlton, Kevin Keegan (twice) and Michael Owen in 2001.

 Wins by position